-Tamil Nadu Govt to Start RTE Admissions for 2025-26 from Oct 6; Details Here
+Tamil Nadu RTE Admissions 2025-26 Starts Today; Important Dates and Details Here

 Laavanya Negi

-RTE Admissions 2025: Tamil Nadu's RTE admissions for 2025-26 will be conducted from October 6 - 17, 2025.
-This follows the Union government's release of INR 450 crores to reimburse tuition fees for private school students under the Act.
+RTE Admissions 2025: Tamil Nadu government to start the TN RTE Admissions for 2025-26 today, October 6, 2025.
+Admissions under the RTE Act 2009 will continue till October 17, 2025 on the portal at rteadmission.tnschools.gov.in.
+This was done after the Union government's release of INR 450 crores to reimburse tuition fees for private school students under the Act.

 Tamil Nadu will begin Right to Education (RTE) Act Admissions 2025 for 2025-26.